What To Pack For Greece – Packing Lists For Every Season

 Many articles advertise expensive travel daypacks, with hidden compartments and anti-theft properties.
 While I’m sure many people find those useful, I use the same, no-name, modestly priced items everywhere, whether in Greece or abroad.

 In my opinion, a cheap, light backpack is great.
-This is where you can keep your water bottle, paper books, case for sunglasses, sun protection, and other items like toilet paper, band-aids etc. It can also double as a beach bag.
+This is where you can keep your water bottle, paper books, case for sunglasses, sunblock, and other items like toilet paper, band-aids etc. It can also double as a beach bag.

 Daypack for Greece

 Pickpockets are generally very skilled, so you may not realize that you’ve been robbed until much later.
-Even if you have travel insurance, it’s much better to avoid getting robbed.
+And, even if you have travel insurance, it’s much better to avoid getting robbed in the first place.
+Here are some tips on how to avoid pickpockets in Athens.

 FAQs about packing for Greece